dotnet/docs/docs/fsharp/language-reference/type-extensions.md

 * Modifying the type extension to have the same constraint as `Sum` will no longer match the defined constraint on `IEnumerable<'T>`.
 * Making changing the member to `member inline Sum` will give an error that type constraints are mismatched

-What is really desired in situations like this are static methods that "float in space" and can be presented as if they are extending a type.
-This is where extension methods come into play.
+What is desired are static methods that "float in space" and can be presented as if they are extending a type.
+This is where extension methods become necessary.

 ## Extension methods

-Finally, extension methods (sometimes called "C# style extension members") can be declared in F# as either a let-bound value value in a module or a member on a class.
+Finally, extension methods (sometimes called "C# style extension members") can be declared in F# as either a let-bound value in a module or a member on a class.

 Extension methods are useful for when you wish to define extensions on a generic type that will constrain the type variable.
 For example: